Linear Programming Based Near-Optimal Pricing for Laminar Bayesian Online Selection: Introduction

-Stochastic optimization problems with similar flavors, either online or offline, have also been massively studied both in the computer science and the operations research literature.
-Examples include (but not limited to) stochastic knapsack~\citep{dean2004approximating,bhalgat2011improved,ma2014improvements}, online stochastic matching~\citep{manshadi2012online}, stochastic probing~\citep{chen2009approximating,gupta2016algorithms}, and pre-planning in stochastic optimization~\citep{immorlica2004costs}.
-Closest to our work in the computer science literature are~\citep{li2013stochastic} and the recent work of \citealp{fu2018ptas}.
-The closest work in the operations research literature to our paper is~\citep{halman2014fully}.
-These papers also obtain PTASs for some specific stochastic dynamic programs; however they diverge from our treatment both in terms of techniques, results, and the category of the problems they can solve.
+Stochastic optimization problems with similar flavors, either online or offline, have also been massively studied both in the operations research and the computer science literature.
+Examples include (but not limited to) stochastic knapsack~\citep{dean2004approximating,bhalgat2011improved,ma2014improvements}, online stochastic matching~\citep{manshadi2012online,jaillet2014online,huang2021online}, online matching with stochastic rewards~\citep{goyal2022online,mehta2012online}, stochastic assortment optimization and pricing~\citep{goyal2016near,rusmevichientong2017dynamic, ma2018dynamic,feng2019linear}, stochastic probing~\citep{chen2009approximating,gupta2016algorithms}, and pre-planning in stochastic optimization~\citep{immorlica2004costs}.
+There are also other papers that study computational questions related to prophet inequalities.
+For example, \cite{agrawal2020optimal} study the optimal ordering problem in free-order prophet inequalities and establishes its NP-hardness, and the work of \cite{fu2018ptas} obtains a PTAS for this problem.
+The closest work in the operations research literature to our paper is~\cite{halman2014fully}.
+This papers also obtain a PTAS for some specific stochastic dynamic program similar to the Bayesian online allocation; however all these papers diverge from our treatment both in terms of techniques, results, and the category of the problems they can solve.

+Since an early conference version of our work\citep{anari2019nearly}, there has been a growing line of research on studying the optimum online benchmark in the Bayesian online allocation, which is the same type of benchmark we consider in this paper.\cite{papadimitriou2021online} studies a slight variant of the matching prophet inequality problem, establishes PSPACE-hardness of computing optimum online, and obtains improved competitive ratios with respect to the optimum online benchmark.
+There are also a limited number of other recent papers that consider competing with the optimum online benchmark in other combinatorial settings related to prophet inequalities~ \citep{ezra2022significance,braverman2022max}.